- Call 112

 Doctors / Dentists / Hospital treatment

-- Part of the cost of medicines listed in the “Official List of Medicines Subsidised by the Health Services” is supported by the State.
-You will have to pay the rest, which may vary between 10% and 85% of the price of the prescribed medicine.
+- Part of the cost of medicines listed in the “Official List of Medicines Subsidised by the Health Services” is covered by the state.
+You will have to pay the rest upfront.
+The proportion varies between 10% and 85% of the price.

 - Lists of pharmacies providing 24-hour service are available at any pharmacy.

 - No information available.

-- If you have to pay the costs of your care, you should contact your national health insurance to claim reimbursement once you return home.
+- If you have to pay for your care, contact your national health insurance to claim reimbursement once you return home.

-- User fees are charged in order to moderate access to public health services.
+- Standard fees are sometimes charged to avoid unnecessary use of public health services.

 Dialysis, oxygen & chemotherapy

 - These treatments must in principle be arranged beforehand between the insured person and the hospital/unit providing the treatment in order to ensure that the treatment is available during the insured person’s stay in Portugal.